prodasl/zkSNARK-playground/README.md

 > **Note**<br>
 As stated in part 4, the Groth16 proof system has a two phase trusted setup, with the second stage being circuit dependent.
 Other proof systems like
 PLONK and FFLONK do not require this second phase.
-So why are we using a more complicated proof system?
-This is because Groth16 is more computationally efficient for creating and verifying proofs once you've completed the trusted setup.
+So why are we making our life harder?
+This is because Groth16 is substantially more computationally efficient for creating and verifying proofs once you've completed the trusted setup.
 If your application is using the same circuit over and over again
-(which it probably will), then Groth16 is your best option for a proof sytem at the moment.
+(which it probably will), then Groth16 is your best option for a proof sytem at the moment, particularly if proofs need to be generated on a mobile device or in the browser.

 ## Part 1: Setting up your Docker environment